 - The one-time pad can be used for superencryption.

-- It is the most sought out options in a situation where two separate environments are considered with complete secrecy.
+- It is the most sought-out option in a situation where two separate environments are considered complete secrecy.

 Advantages and disadvantages

-Let us see some of the Advantages and Disadvantages of One Time Pad:
+Let us see some of the Advantages and Disadvantages below:

 - This device is completely unbreakable.

 - It is secured as it can be used only once.

 - Each byte in a one-time-pad is having any connection to another byte of the ley.

 - The ‘key’ is as long as the ‘message’.